isomerpages/moe-sengkangsec/_curriculum/National Digital Literacy Prog/Device Management Application(DMA).md

 ---
 <h4>Functions of the DMA</h4>
 <p>A Device Management Application (“DMA”) will come pre-installed on all
-PLDs purchased through the school, and will be installed on all student-owned devices subject to parental/guardian consent.
+PLDs purchased through the school and will be installed on all student-owned devices subject to parental/guardian consent.
 The DMA has 3 main components which will support the use of the PLD in the classroom and safeguard students’ cyber wellness:</p>